rs1729/pico_ttl2vga/README.md

 Using the buttons, the pixel clock (horizontal width) can be adjusted.
 In MDA and CGA/EGA the pallete can be toggled (GP21).

-Tested only with OAK067 and ET3000 EGA/VGA graphics cards.
+Tested with OAK067 and ET3000 EGA/VGA graphics cards, and two CGA cards.

 #### Parts